dpasch01/polarlib/sphinx/index.rst

 ..
-POLARLib documentation master file, created by sphinx-quickstart on Tue Aug 22 08:45:16 2023.
+PolarLib documentation master file, created by sphinx-quickstart on Mon Aug 28 08:20:29 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to POLARLib's documentation!
+Welcome to PolarLib's documentation!
 ====================================

 .. toctree::